Saint-Malachie Explained

 Blank Info:

-Saint-Malachie is a village of about 1,500 people in the Bellechasse Regional County Municipality, part of the Chaudière-Appalaches administrative region.
-The Etchemin River goes through the municipality.
+Saint-Malachie is a village located in the Bellechasse Regional County Municipality, part of the Chaudière-Appalaches administrative region.
+The Etchemin River runs through the municipality.

 History

-The land was then given to Gilbert Henderson (1785-1876), who later became the major landowner in the area.
-The first settlers came mostly from Armagh, a religious town in Northern Ireland.
-The town was named St. Malachy after the archbishop of Armagh.
-The town was civilly erected in 1874, and would later give its name to the municipality of Saint-Malachi-de-Frampton (Frampton Township), but changed once more to St. Malachie in 1948.
+The land was then granted to Gilbert Henderson (1785–1876), who later became the major landowner in the area.
+The first settlers came mainly from the county town of Armagh, in Northern Ireland.
+The town was named after Saint Malachy, the archbishop of Armagh.
+The town was civilly erected in 1874 and would later give its name to the municipality of Saint-Malachie-de-Frampton (Frampton Township) before adopting its current name in 1948.

 The toad invasion of 1873 was quite significant for the town and is embedded in its culture and history to this day.
-La Crapaudière, the mountain that was named after the toad invasion, is now a special tourist attraction and on which people can hike or walk on and enjoy the scenery.
+La Crapaudière, the mountain named after the toad invasion (from the French crapaud), once an operating ski hill, is now a special tourist attraction where people gather to hike and enjoy the scenery.

-The original St. Malachie cemetery was the first Catholic cemetery in the upper Châteauguay Valley and dates back to the late 1820s.
-There was not an official parish at that time, but the cemetery served all residents in St. Malachie and the surrounding areas.
-The cemetery site is now privately-owned farmland, and the monuments have been dispersed locally.
-In the 1960s, the local parish arranged to establish a commemorative memorial on the side of the road that it was originally located.[1]
+The original village cemetery was the first Catholic cemetery in the upper Châteauguay Valley and dates back to the late 1820s.
+There was not an official parish at that time, but the cemetery served all residents of Saint-Malachie and the surrounding areas.
+The site is now privately-owned farmland, and its monuments have been dispersed locally.
+In the 1960s, the local parish arranged to establish a commemorative memorial on the side of the road where it was originally located.

-Henderson Manor is a historical landmark located along the Etchemin River and the south end of the village.
+Henderson Manor, a historical landmark, is located along the Etchemin River at the south end of the village.

 Coat of arms